-(defrost) - Distributes outside air through the windshield defroster ducts, the demister outlets and the center console registers.
+$\langle H \rangle$ (defrost) - Distributes outside air through the windshield defroster ducts and the demister outlets.
 It can be used to clear ice or fog from the windshield.
-If the outside air temperature is about 6°C (43°F) or higher, the air conditioner will automatically dehumidify the air to reduce fogging.
+If the outside air temperature is about 6°C

+$(43^{\circ}\mathrm{F})$ or higher, the air conditioner will automatically dehumidify the air to reduce fogging.
 (Note that the A/C indicator does not illuminate when this mode is selected.)
 Recirculation and A/C override controls cannot be selected.
 For added customer comfort, the system will allow some airflow through the floor ducts in this mode.